himabindugit/cloud-backend-test/documentation/7_OtherDetails.md

 #### Auth

-  > Used Jwt Auth for securing GraphQL API, created API in Auth0, more details are in config.ts.
+  > Used Jwt Auth for securing GraphQL API, created API in Auth0, more details are in `config.ts`.

 #### How to generate JWT Token

   > You can make curl request to create JWT using JWT config from `config.ts`, or use `check.test.ts` to generate a valid JWT token.
   Happy to provide JWT token in a secure way or disable auth if there is any trouble generating token.
   In Auth0, I have created API with the identifier.

 #### Assumptions